Sara Pascoe: Career

 Pascoe's six-part comedy series Out of Her Mind premiered on BBC Two in October 2020.
 Exploring "heartbreak, family and how to survive them", the series is loosely based on her own life, with Pascoe playing a version of herself.
 Co-stars include Juliet Stevenson and Cariad Lloyd.

 Pascoe's three-part BBC Two series called Last Woman on Earth with Sara Pascoe premiered on 27 December 2020.
-In May 2022, the series was recommissioned for a second series.
+In May 2022, the series was recommissioned for a second series, which premiered on 9 April 2023.

-She is the host of a panel show Guessable broadcast on Comedy Central UK from October 2020.

-On 16 September 2021, it was announced that Pascoe would host the eighth series of The Great British Sewing Bee, replacing Joe Lycett.
+As a television host, Pascoe has presented the Dave series Comedians Giving Lectures, the panel show Guessable for Comedy Central UK, and The Great British Sewing Bee.
+Before presenting series 8, 9 and 11 of the latter, she was one of the competitors on a festive celebrity edition in 2020.